rm-hull/luma.lcd/doc/python-usage.rst

 ^^^^^^^^
 After installing the library, head over to the `luma.examples <https://github.com/rm-hull/luma.examples>`_ repository.
-Details of how to run the examples is shown in the example repo's README.
+Details of how to run the examples is shown in the `README <https://github.com/rm-hull/luma.examples/blob/master/README.rst>`_.